mustafa-code/quiz/README.md

 Assignment Blueprint for backend
 ===============================

-This is a Laravel blueprint for backend development, for creating a multi-tenant application to manage quizzes
+This is a Laravel blueprint for backend development, for creating a multi-tenant application **(single database)** to manage quizzes

 ## Installation
 - fork this repository